icinganalysis/icinganalysis.github.io/content/NACA-TN-2903.md

 droplet impingement on cylinders the compressibility effect may be ignored.
-> 2. The fact that the effect of compressibility on the impinging drolet trajectories is negligible also applies to airfoils.
+> 2. The fact that the effect of compressibility on the impinging droplet trajectories is negligible also applies to airfoils.

 ##Citations